Aika-Juweliere-GmbH/idealo-orders-api-php-sdk-v2/README.md

-# idealo Orders-API: PHP SDK
+# idealo Orders-API v2: PHP SDK
 # Implementation Guide

 ## License and usage
 This SDK can be used under the conditions of the Apache License 2.0, see LICENSE for details

 ## Technical requirements
-- Standard Apache webserver with at least PHP 5.3
+- Standard Apache webserver with at least PHP 7.4
 - The curl library for PHP

 ## Introduction

+This is not an official library update for the Orders API v2 from Idealo, but from Uhrenlounge Dresden!

 The implementation of the idealo SDK is  easy and straightforward.
-How it is used can be seen in the "sandbox.php" file located in the same folder as this readme file.
-To test to idealo orders API, put the SDK into a folder on your webserver, open `http://<hostname>/path_to_sdk/sandbox.php` and enter the sandbox token you received from the idealo technical account management (tam@idealo.de).
-The SDK only consists of the client class right now, which can be found in the namespace idealo\Direktkauf\REST.
+Please test and integrate this SDK only with Idealo's sandbox environment.
+Generate an appropriate key on the Idealo Business page.
+You have any question?
+Than write me a mail. tom.gottschlich@uhrenlounge.de

 ## Basics